 The Role of Glucose Testing

 There are several different reasons a doctor may recommend glucose testing for you.
-These include screening, diagnosis, and monitoring.
+Glucose testing, which is usually part of diabetes testing, may include screening, diagnosis, and monitoring.

 Screening means using tests to find health problems before those problems cause any symptoms or signs that you or your doctor might notice.